Crush-Steelpunch/DFEEXTSW1/computational-thinking.md

     `def func(var1,var2,var3):`
 - Find the maximum,
     - This sounds like a test!
-    - Maye use an if statement
+    - Maybe use an if statement
     ` if var1 > var2:`

 Problem! if statements can only test two objects at a time